Meat, milk, or wool?

 make is to decide which aspect(s) of sheep production to focus on.

 While most sheep breeds are multi-purpose, most are best suited to either meat, milk, or wool production -- seldom all three.
-Production practices tend to vary according to the purpose of the flock.
+Production practices usually vary according to the purpose of the flock.

 In the United States, most sheep and lambs are meat-type animals

 kept primarily for the production of lambs for meat or dual-purpose breeds kept for both meat and wool production.
-Meat production is also an important by-product of sheep dairying.
+Meat production is also a significant profit center in sheep dairying.

 Meat sheep producers sell either slaughter lambs or feeder